 These are examples of reasons that are related to disability.
 A request for these reasons is more likely to get approved.
 Examples from our readers on why someone sleeping in the living might cause problems for their disabilities

-🌸 Would restrict disabled person from having free access to the kitchen and needed food or medication, which must be accessed during overnight hours due to specific health and medical needs listed in their care plan
+🌸 Would restrict disabled person from having free access to the kitchen and needed food or medication.
+The person has specific health and medical needs which medically require 24 hour access to kitchen.
+Kitchen must be accessible 24 hours, including during overnight hours.

 🌸 Living room needs to remain open and available for in-home occupational or physical therapies.
-Therapist has assessed living situation and noted reasons why these therapies cannot be adequately performed in bedroom.
+A therapist has assessed living situation and written reasons why these therapies cannot be adequately performed in bedroom.

-🌸 Disabled person relies on mobility equipment.
-Excess bedroom furniture and belongings in living room would restrict disabled person’s mobility and obstruct paths for use of mobility equipment.
+🌸 Disabled person relies on wheelchair and/or other mobility equipment.
+Excess furniture and belongings in living room would restrict disabled person’s mobility and obstruct paths for use of mobility equipment.

 🌸 Increases fall risk and presents safety hazard.
-Excess belongings and furniture in living room would increase fall risk for someone whose disabilities cause problems with coordination and balance or history of falls
+Person has a history of falls, or balance and coordination problems, and is at high risk for future falls.
+Excess belongings and furniture in living room would increase fall risk and presents a safety hazard.

-🌸 For person who is homebound: doctor has stated that being confined to bedroom and losing continuous access to common living space would worsen emotional condition and mental health symptoms and create an overly restrictive living environment
+🌸 For person who is homebound: doctor has written that being confined to bedroom, and losing continuous access to common living space, would worsen disability mental health symptoms and create an overly-restrictive living environment

 🌸 Disabled person’s has a specific condition or symptoms that require them to make frequent use of common space during overnight hours, making it not suitable space for sleeping